itsme-sultan/90DaysOfDevOps/2026/day-28/day-28-notes.md

    - `git revert` : deleted the changes by adding a new commit.

 6. What branching strategy would you recommend for a team of 5 developers shipping weekly?
+   - GitHub flow

 7. What does `git stash` do and when would you use it?
+   - It temporarily save your changes so that you can work on some **hot fix** without loosing your work.
+   - Use it when you are in need to switch the branch to do some **hot fix**. use `git stash` to save the current changes temporarily and switch the branch for hot fix.

 8. How do you schedule a script to run every day at 3 AM?
+   - Will use Cron job : 0 3 * * *

 9. What is the difference between `git fetch` and `git pull`?
+    - `git fetch` : it only download all the changes from remote repo.
+    - `git pull` : download the changes and merge them with local

 10. What is LVM and why would you use it instead of regular partitions?
+    - LVM is a layer between physical disks and filesystems.
+    - it is a flexible storage management system in Linux that lets you resize, combine, and manage disks dynamically, unlike regular partitions which are fixed in size once created.

 ---

 ### Task 4: Organize Your Work
-1. Make sure all your daily submissions (day-1 through day-27) are committed and pushed
+1. Make sure all your daily submissions (day-1 through day-27) are committed and pushed [ ✅ ]
-2. Check that your `git-commands.md` is up to date
+2. Check that your `git-commands.md` is up to date [ ✅ ]
-3. Check that your shell scripting cheat sheet is complete
+3. Check that your shell scripting cheat sheet is complete [ ✅ ]
-4. Verify your GitHub profile and repos are clean (from Day 27)
+4. Verify your GitHub profile and repos are clean (from Day 27) [✅ ]

 ---

 ### Task 5: Teach It Back
-Pick **one topic** you've learned and write a short explanation (5-10 lines) as if you're teaching it to someone who has never heard of it.
-Add it to your `day-28-notes.md`.

-Examples:
 - Explain Git branching to a non-developer
-- Explain file permissions to a new Linux user
-- Explain what a crontab is and why sysadmins use it

-Teaching is the best test of understanding.
+  Imaging you are writing an article and one of your fried want to contribute on that.
+You don't want him to work on the original file so that work remain intact.
+  So you have created a copy of your original file and asked them to work on this file.
+  The copy of your original file is actually a branch.
+You have the exact copy of original file and start working on it without affecting the original file.

 ---